ber532k/mkpdf/docs.md

 ```

 tmpdir
-: The root of the directory where mkpdf stores the temporary files it creates.
+: Specify the root of the directory where mkpdf stores temporary files.
+Note
-Note that this directory is completely removed with `mkpdf -c`, so make sure it
+that this directory is completely removed with `mkpdf -c`, so make sure it is
-is not used for any other purpose.
+not used for any other purpose.
 Default value: `/tmp/mkpdf`.

 ## Postprocessing